Peter Criss: Departure from Kiss

-Gene Simmons has said Criss was fired; Paul Stanley discussed Criss's departure in several interviews, including the commentary on Kissology 2.
-Ace Frehley in his 2011 book, No Regrets, also stated that Criss was fired during a band meeting in which Frehley, Simmons, Stanley and manager Bill Aucoin voted Criss out of the band.
-A spoken word CD released in 1999 titled 13 Classic Kiss Stories, features Bill Aucoin (Kiss's first manager) where he also discusses Criss being "let go".
+Simmons has said Criss was fired; Stanley has discussed Criss's departure in several interviews, including the commentary on Kissology 2.
+Ace Frehley in his 2011 book, No Regrets, stated that Criss was fired during a band meeting in which Frehley, Simmons, Stanley and Kiss' first manager Bill Aucoin voted Criss out of the band.
+A spoken word CD released in 1999 titled 13 Classic Kiss Stories, features Aucoin, who also discusses Criss being "let go".
 Criss, however, has maintained that he quit the band.

-The video for "Shandi" was shot in one day, and Criss was out of the band at that time; Stanley said of the shoot, "We shot a video for the song 'Shandi' after the decision to let Peter go had been confirmed.
+The video for "Shandi" (a song Criss did not play on; the only Kiss member featured on the studio recording was Stanley) was shot in one day, and Criss was out of the band at that time; Stanley said of the shoot, "We shot a video for the song 'Shandi' after the decision to let Peter go had been confirmed.
 He came to the video shoot knowing it was the last time he would appear with KISS.
 At the end of the day, he took his makeup case with him and left.
 It wasn't tearful, but it was a big moment.
 Peter was leaving.
 We had fired him, and this was the last time we were going to see him in the band".

 Criss officially left Kiss on May 18, 1980.
 As a result, Kiss postponed the European tour until the end of August, thus giving the band enough time to find a replacement drummer, who they found in Brooklyn-born Eric Carr.